-One of Swainsboro’s most impressive state of the art facilities is the Swainsboro/ Emanuel County Auditorium.
+One of Swainsboro’s most impressive state of the art facilities is the Swainsboro Auditorium.
 The 975 seat auditorium includes professional sound and lighting systems, stage air, dressing rooms, and a concession-stand space.
 Swainsboro’s Auditorium is frequently utilized for theatrical performances, concerts, movies, and award ceremonies and presentations.
-If you are interested in renting the Swainsboro/ Emanuel County Auditorium for your next event please contact the Recreation Department at (478) 237-8098.
-The Swainsboro/Emanuel County Auditorium is located at 532 West Church Street.
+If you are interested in renting the Swainsboro Auditorium for your next event please contact the Swainsboro City Hall at (478) 237-7025.
+The Swainsboro Auditorium is located at 532 West Church Street.

 Situated at the crossroads of U.S. 1 and U.S 80 in downtown Swainsboro, Patriot Square has been recognized as being one of Georgia’s most beautiful downtown Squares.
 Offering a unique setting that includes palm trees, a large fountain and a beautifully landscaped area, Patriot Square is one of Swainsboro’s most recognizable and striking features.
-Swainsboro’s downtown square has a number of monuments paying tribute to the men and women who have served our country, state and county.
+Swainsboro’s downtown square has a number of monuments paying tribute to the men and women who have served our country, state, and county.
 Patriot Square also features a state of the art sound system that plays continuous music and sets a relaxing mood for visitors and community members to downtown Swainsboro.
-If you are interested in more information about Patriot Square please contact the Downtown Development Authority at (478) 237-7025.
+If you are interested in more information about Patriot Square please contact the Emanuel County Recreation Department at (478) 237-8098.
 Patriot Square is located on the corner of North Main Street and West Main Street.

 Public Library and Genealogy